To truly know how to combat fraud, a fraud prevention company needs to develop a deep understanding of how fraudsters think and act.

-Start Using the Dark Web
+It Starts on the Dark Web

-Like with many other illegal online activities, it starts with the dark web.
-This is the collection websites on the internet that are encrypted, non-indexed by search engines, and require specific tools and software to access.
+Like with many other illegal online activities, it all starts with the dark web.
+This is the collection of websites on the internet that are encrypted, non-indexed by search engines, and require specific tools and software to access.

 The darkweb’s main appeal is that it provides anonymity.
-Using the TOR browser, you can visit special .onion addresses that are only accessible via its hidden service protocol.
+Using the Tor browser, you can visit special .onion addresses that are only accessible via its hidden service protocol.
 Alternatively, fraudsters can use I2P, which makes use of a peer-to-peer-like routing structure.

 “Payday and installment loan companies are generally low security as they charge such high interest rates and want to process as many loans as possible.
 Also due to their nature they are quick to pay out.
 This makes them ideal targets for loan fraud, and our guide will show you how to make EASY MONEY!
 Not just limited to payday loans, this guide also works EASY with other loan companies.”

-Step 1: Learn & Install TOR Browser
+Step 1: Install the Tor Browser

-Step 2: Buy “Fullz”
+Step 2: Buy Fullz